 Last year, I did not have such a great day at this race.
 It was pretty warm that day and we had to carry a lot more water due to an inaccessible aid station.
 This year's forecast called for cooler weather with a chance of rain and there would be an extra aid station, so times would probably be faster.

-Based on some recent training times, I decided to shoot for a sub-5 hour finish.
+Lots of vertical feet on the courseBased on some recent training times, I decided to shoot for a sub-5 hour finish.
 The course is a very steep out-and-back trail run.
 You start at Foresthill Elementary School (3300'), follow the Western States trail and bomb down to the famous Ruck-a-Chuck river crossing (750').
-Then, you turn around and crawl back up to Foresthill.
+Then, you turn around and

 Before the start